Special education: Turkey

-All special-needs students receive an Individualized Education Program (BEP) that outlines how the school will meet the student's individual needs.
+All special-needs students receive an Individualized Education Program (IEP) that outlines how the school will meet the student's individual needs.
 The Özel Eğitim Kurumları Yönetmeliği (ÖEKY) requires that students with special needs be provided with a Free Appropriate Public Education in the Least Restrictive Environment that is appropriate to the student's needs.
 Government-run schools provide special education in varying degrees from the least restrictive settings, such as full inclusion, to the most restrictive settings, such as segregation in a special school.

 The education offered by the school must be appropriate to the student's individual needs.
-Schools are not required to maximize the student's potential or to provide the best possible services.
+Schools are required to maximize the student's potential or to provide the best possible services.
 Unlike most of the developed world, American schools are also required to provide many medical services, such as speech therapy, if the student needs these services.

 According to the Department of Education, approximately 10 percent of all school-aged children currently receive some type of special education services.

 As with most countries in the world, students who are poor, ethnic minorities, or do not speak the dominant language fluently are disproportionately identified as needing special education services.

 Poor people and refugees are more likely to have limited resources and to employ inexperienced teachers that do not cope well with student behavior problems, "thereby increasing the number of students they referred to special education."
 Teacher efficacy, tolerance, gender, and years of experience and special education referrals.

+United Kingdom

+In England and Wales, the acronym SEN (for Special Educational Needs) denotes the condition of having special educational needs, the services which provide the support and the programmes and staff which implement the education.
+In England SEN PPS refers to the Special Educational Needs Parent Partnership Service.
+SENAS is the special educational needs assessment service, which is part of the Local Authority.
+SENCO refers to a special educational needs coordinator, who usually works with schools and the children within schools who have special educational needs.
+The Special Educational Needs Parent Partnership Services help parents with the planning and delivery of their child's educational instructions.
+The Department for Education oversees special education in England.

+Most students have an individual educational plan, but students may have a group plan in addition to, or instead of, an individual plan.
+Group plans are used when a group of students all have similar goals.

+In Scotland the Additional Support Needs Act places an obligation on education authorities to meet the needs of all students in consultation with other agencies and parents.
+In Scotland the term Special Educational Needs (SEN), and its variants are not official terminology although the very recent implementation of the Additional Support for Learning Act means that both SEN and ASN (Additional Support Needs) are used interchangeably in current common practice.